durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 Deals can not be automatically rolled forward or extended.
 If a **Client** desires to continue a deal, they must create a new storage contract request.
 Otherwise, Clients can retrieve their data.

-# CDX Testnet  Tokenomics
+# ARC Testnet  Tokenomics

-The CDX token does not exist in the Testnet Phase.
-The description below refers to the mechanics of a Testnet token and not CDX itself and will be referred to as *CDX (Testnet token)* for this purpose.
+The ARC token does not exist in the Testnet Phase.
+The description below refers to the mechanics of a Testnet token and not ARC itself and will be referred to as *ARC (Testnet token)* for this purpose.

-For the avoidance of doubt, the *CDX (Testnet token)* are virtual items with no value of any kind and they are not convertible to any other currency, token, or any other form of property.
+For the avoidance of doubt, the *ARC (Testnet token)* are virtual items with no value of any kind and they are not convertible to any other currency, token, or any other form of property.
 They are solely intended to be utilised for the purposes of enabling the tokenomics and facilitating the different roles in this Testnet Phase.

 ## Roles

-The Codex protocol has two primary roles fulfilled by network participants.
+The Archivist protocol has two primary roles fulfilled by network participants.

-- **Clients**: pay Storage Providers in *CDX (Testnet token)* to securely store their data on the Codex network for an agreed upon amount of time.
+- **Clients**: pay Storage Providers in *ARC (Testnet token)* to securely store their data on the Archivist network for an agreed upon amount of time.
-- **Storage Providers**: post *CDX (Testnet token)* collateral to enter into storage contracts with Clients in exchange for a *CDX (Testnet token)* denominated payment.
+- **Storage Providers**: post *ARC (Testnet token)* collateral to enter into storage contracts with Clients in exchange for a *ARC (Testnet token)* denominated payment.
-- **Validators**: post *CDX (Testnet token)* collateral to validate storage proofs in exchange for a *CDX (Testnet token)* denominated payment.
+- **Validators**: post *ARC (Testnet token)* collateral to validate storage proofs in exchange for a *ARC (Testnet token)* denominated payment.

 ## Token Utility

-The *CDX (Testnet token)* is used as both a form of posted collateral and a means of payment in order to secure the network and access its services.
+The *ARC (Testnet token)* is used as both a form of posted collateral and a means of payment in order to secure the network and access its services.

 Collateral is primarily used as a spam and sybil-attack prevention mechanism, liability insurance (e.g. compensating Clients in case of catastrophic loss of data), and to enforce rational behavior.